ckv6442/18990-RMSC-Drone/README.md

 ./init.sh

+If it doesn't work, you will need to give it execute permissions by doing:

+sudo chmod +x init.sh

 Then, in the top left corner of the screen, choose Applications and log out and log back in.
 Once you are logged back in, enter the following: